 The Land Use Bylaw provides requirements for a Development Permit (DP).
 Under this bylaw certain amenity structures may require a DP prior to construction.
 The Alberta Building Code, as provincial legislation, also requires the approval of a Building Permit (BP) for certain works.
-It is the Developer's responsibility to ensure that the proposed development complies with all applicable City Bylaws and provincial building codes.
-Calgary Parks approval of the landscape construction drawings does not supersede this requirement.
+It is the developer's responsibility to ensure that the proposed development complies with all applicable City standards, policies, and bylaws, as well as all applicable provincial building codes.